 “Thank you for giving me the opportunity to try new things.
 I used to hate blueberries and now I like them a lot!” the little girl told the Teen Nutrition Team Interns after their rice cake owl activity.

 The Teen Nutrition Team – TNT for short – made their debut this month.
-The TNT is a new nutrition education initiative that trains high-school students to become Peer Nutrition Educators for teenagers and other students at schools participating in the School Market program.
+The TNT is a new nutrition education initiative supported by the Walt Disney World Foundation that trains high-school students to become Peer Nutrition Educators for teenagers and other students at schools participating in the School Market program.

 The team currently consists of 8 interns from 5 different schools: 2 from Edgewater High School, 2 from Jones High School, 2 from Ocoee High School, 1 from Sunshine High School, and 1 from Oak Ridge High School.

 Meeting twice-a-week for training and in-the-field experience, the team provides nutrition education services to Summer Food Service Program Sites and Partner Agencies during their distribution times.